ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 <img src="https://raw.githubusercontent.com/ThunderFly-aerospace/TFGPS01/refs/heads/TFGPS01B/doc/img/TFGPS_1.jpg" alt="3D printed box" width="80%" />
 </p>

+{: .origin }
+We built TFGPS01 because standard commercial UAV GPS receivers proved unreliable in the electromagnetic environment we operate in.
+The worst moment was takeoff: at full throttle, the standard ESCs generate broadband RF noise across the frequency bands, and the telemetry modem transmitting nearby GNSS antenna makes the situation even worse.
+The result was degraded positioning accuracy exactly when it mattered most.
+We needed a receiver with a high-linearity LNA that could maintain fix under these conditions and remain usable even while flying through the RF environment of an actual thunderstorm.
+A second requirement pushed us in the same direction: to timestamp transient events like lightning strikes recorded by [THUNDERMILL01](/avionics/THUNDERMILL01/) and other [TF-ATMON](/instruments/TF-ATMON/) instruments, we needed a GPS-disciplined PPS signal accurate to sub-microsecond level.
+Both demands require a noise-hardened receiver with a dedicated timing output.

 ## Overview
 The TFGPS01 is a high-end precision GNSS navigation module designed for UAV applications.
 It features multi-constellation reception, high noise immunity, and RTK capability, making it suitable for various drone navigation and payload synchronization tasks.
 The module can operate as both a standalone UART GPS and a USB GPS receiver.